cachrisman/salesforce-node-client/README.md

 ```

-Once the client is instantiated, you may access the underlying client services with these properties:
+Once the client is instantiated with either options, you may access the underlying client services with these properties:
 - `auth` for the authentication service
 - `data` for the data service
 - `apex` for the apex REST service

 ### Authenticating
-Prior to performing any operation, you will need to authenticate with Force.com.
+Prior to performing any operation, you will need to authenticate with Salesforce.

 There are two authentication methods available:
 - Standard user authentication (requires a browser).